 When you have elbow pain, it might be a sign that one of the ligaments in your elbow is injured.
-At the UCLA Orthopaedic Center in Santa Monica, California, Frank Petrigliano, MD determines the cause of your pain and treats you accordingly.
+At the USC Epstein Family Center for Sports Medicine, Los Angeles, California, Frank Petrigliano, MD determines the cause of your pain and treats you accordingly.
 He’s an expert at performing Tommy John Surgery, which repairs a damaged ligament in your elbow.
 Tommy John Surgery is most common among baseball pitchers, and Dr. Petrigliano is able to get your elbow back to top form so your injury won’t impact your throw for long.

 Your ulnar collateral ligament, or UCL, is one of the two primary ligaments in your elbow.
 When it tears or is injured, you need to have the ligament reconstructed, since it can’t be sewn back together.
 During surgery, Dr. Petrigliano removes tendon from your forearm, foot, hamstring, or knee, and uses it as a graft in your damaged UCL.

 Tommy John surgery is usually performed on professional and college athletes, particularly baseball and softball pitchers.
 While the surgery is technically a UCL reconstruction, most people know it as “Tommy John” surgery.